darrylcohen/little_maths_game/readme.md

 Darryl Cohen
 ============

-### **Welcome to _A Little MAaths Game_**
+### **Welcome to _A Little Maths Game_**

 <img src=https://ibin.co/3a6TWqdmOwuh.jpg width="300">

-The Problem
+## The Problem

-Create the game hangman.
-I extended the game to use a timer for words as well as a parent or someone adding specific words that a child could guess
+This game was made for my daughter to help her with maths.
+She was 6 at the time.
+She used it for about an hour and then got bored.
+It was fun creating it though

-My Approach
+## My Approach

 I used objects to split the functionality.